 The Destined but Overlooked

-What I love about Jesus is his willingness and ability to call people onto his team and into leadership that are totally overlooked and no one else would have picked.
+What I love about Jesus is his willingness to call people onto his team and into leadership that are totally overlooked and no one else would have picked.

 He is grading on a totally different rubric.

 Jesus is showing us so clearly that God is one that is not scared of the marginalized, not scared of sin.
 He isn’t worried about getting his hands dirty and “coaching” people up.
 He sees inside of us the potential we have and reaches in to pull it out.

 Better yet, he doesn’t just pick us, he lets us play too!

 Any good spiritual director will tell you to pay attention to what you see around you in the world that may be drawing you closer to God or highlighting things about him to you.
 It could be a movie, a book, something in nature.